How To Set Up A Chart Of Accounts For Your Small Business

 A good chart of accounts will help you keep all of your assets together.
-This is important because assets are a key in creating the balance sheet, which is critical to keeping the books balanced.
+This is important because assets are key in creating the balance sheet, which is critical to keeping the books balanced.
 (See our Quick Guide to Accounting Terms and Concepts for more information).

 In this account, Computer Equipment is a fixed asset.
 When the balance is expanded in accounting software, you can see all of the bills attached to that asset and the corresponding payments.
 With some software, like QuickBooks, you can create a subaccount under each asset to track the asset depreciation.

-A proper, up-to-date chart of accounts is an efficiency lifesaver come tax season.
+A proper, up-to-date chart of accounts is an efficient lifesaver come tax season.
 Many small business owners are required to file a Schedule C.